-- Add thinly sliced raw fennel bulbs to a side salad.
+- Toss thinly sliced raw fennel bulb into a green salad.

-- Cut fennel vertically, leaving bulb, stalk and leaves intact, brush with olive oil and grill until lightly brown - serve with fish, chicken or meat.
+- Cut fennel vertically, leaving bulb, stalk and leaves intact, brush with olive oil and grill until lightly browned - serve with fish, chicken or meat.

-- Serve sliced fennel bulbs as a burger topping.
+- Serve sliced fennel bulb as a burger topping.

-- Add chopped fennel stalks to soups or stews.
+- Add chopped fennel stalk to soups and stews.

-- Sauté garlic, onions and fennel for a tasty topping for sandwiches.
+- Sauté garlic, onions and fennel bulb for a tasty topping for sandwiches.